-Before his primetime TV and soap days, Damon, a fine singer, appeared on Broadway in the hit shows Do I Hear a Waltz and Irma La Douce, First Impressions (the musical version of Pride and Prejudice), and a musical revue, A to Z.
+Before his primetime TV and soap days, Damon, a fine singer, appeared on Broadway in the hit shows Do I Hear a Waltz, Irma La Douce, First Impressions (the musical version of Pride and Prejudice), and a musical revue, A to Z.

 However, it was the 1965 TV version of Rodgers and Hammerstein's Cinderella that brought Damon to national attention.
-One only needs to point to Damon and say, "That's the prince in Cinderella," and he or she will know exactly what you're talking about.
+For a certain generation, one only needs to point to Damon and say, "That's the prince in Cinderella," and he or she will know him immediately..
 Damon played the prince opposite Lesley Ann Warren's Cinderella in a star-studded cast that featured stars of classic film as well: Ginger Rogers, Walter Pidgeon, Celeste Holm, Jo Van Fleet, Pat Carroll, and Barbara Ruick.
 The handsome, romantic Damon sang "Loneliness of Evening," "Waltz for a Ball," "Ten Minutes Ago," and the haunting, "Do I Love You Because You're Beautiful?"
 (Or are you beautiful because you love me?)

 Damon then moved to England, where he starred in a TV series, made guest appearances on other shows, and did two stage shows, Man of Magic, in which he played Harry Houdini, and Charlie Girl in the West End.
 On his return to the U.S., he began his long run on General Hospital.

 Damon Leaves 'GH' Amidst Controversy